buildout/buildout/README.txt

 `zc.recipe.egg <http://pypi.python.org/pypi/zc.recipe.egg>`_
    The egg recipe installes one or more eggs, with their dependencies.
 It installs their console-script entry points with the needed eggs included in their paths.
+It is suitable for use with a "clean" Python: one without packages installed in site-packages.

+`z3c.recipe.scripts <http://pypi.python.org/pypi/z3c.recipe.scripts>`_
+  Like zc.recipe.egg, this recipe builds interpreter scripts and entry point scripts based on eggs.
+It can be used with a Python that has packages installed in site-packages, such as a system Python.
+The interpreter also has more features than the one offered by zc.recipe.egg.

 `zc.recipe.testrunner <http://pypi.python.org/pypi/zc.recipe.testrunner>`_
    The testrunner egg creates a test runner script for one or